Willie Jerome Manning: Steckler-Miller murders: background and trial

-Manning was convicted of the murders of Steckler and Miller after a jury trial; the jury deliberated for one hour.
-Manning was sentenced to death on November 8, 1994, after the jury decided Manning's crime was "heinous, atrocious, and cruel."
+Manning was convicted of the murders of Steckler and Miller after a trial by 10 white and 2 Black jurors; the jury deliberated for one hour.
+Manning was sentenced to death on November 8, 1994, after the jury decided the crime was "heinous, atrocious, and cruel."

 Steckler-Miller murders: 2013 argument for new DNA testing, stay of execution, and subsequent developments

 Manning claimed that he should have DNA testing using technology that was not available at the time of his trial.
 He pointed out that multiple fingerprints found in Miller's car matched neither him nor the two victims.

 Manning said that at his trial, the prosecutor, Forrest Allgood, illegally dismissed as potential jurors African Americans who read African American magazines because these were liberal publications.

 Manning also argued that witnesses against him in the Steckler-Miller murders gave conflicting testimony and multiple versions of testimony, and that some of the trial witness testimony contradicted known facts.
 He said that his cousin made several different statements, earlier implicating two different men, but later stating that Manning confessed that he and a second man committed the murders.

 Manning's lawyers also contended that Manning's former girlfriend, a key witness, was granted a favorable plea deal on fraud charges, in addition to almost $18,000, to reward her for testifying for the prosecution, arrangements which were not fully disclosed to the trial jury.
 Manning's lawyers alleged that she also tried to implicate Manning when she asked him leading questions that were secretly recorded by officials and not disclosed to defense attorneys."

 In a 5–4 ruling on April 25, 2013, the Mississippi Supreme Court denied his claims.

 On 30 April 2013, the Mississippi Innocence Project filed a brief supporting Manning.

 Manning was asking that evidence of possible rape of Miller be reexamined, together with fingernail scrapings, hairs, and fingerprint evidence.
 A rape kit and other physical evidence analyzed soon after the murders had tested negative for biological residue suitable for DNA testing.
 The Innocence Project countered that modern testing could reveal biological evidence undetected by earlier methods; DNA testing had exonerated even prisoners with seemingly strong evidence against them.
 Mississippians Educating for Smart Justice added that physical evidence from the murder scene (including hair from both victims' hands, scrapings from under their nails, and hair fragments from the car) would probably identify the murderer.
 Similarly, one of the dissenting judges, Justice James W. Kitchens, wrote: "whatever potential harm the denial seeks to avert is surely outweighed by the benefits of ensuring justice by the scientific analysis of all the trace evidence."

 The Justice Department scrutinized Manning's case as part of a broader review of the FBI's analysis of scientific evidence in thousands of violent crimes in the 1980s and 1990s; this review was intended to correct errors in forensic hair examinations before 2000."